 – Virtual Proxy Networks (VPN)

-A VPN bypasses geo-restrictions by creating a data tunnel between your computer (local network) and a VPN server in another country thousands of miles away.
+A VPN bypasses geo-restrictions by creating a data tunnel between your computer (local network) and a VPN server in another country thousands of miles away which means you can easily unblock websites and geo-restricted content from around the world with VPN.
 Notably, your preferred VPN service provider may have multiple servers, also known as exit nodes, in different locations worldwide.
 A VPN makes it seem like you are located in another area, i.e., where the exit node is situated, allowing you to access restricted content.
 Simply put, it hides your location.

 VPNs have an added advantage.
 They encrypt data sent over the internet.
 In this regard, they promote security by preventing access to information originating from your device.
 This fact makes VPNs ideal whenever you are accessing public Wi-Fi.
 Moreover, the VPN hides your browsing history, making it inaccessible to even your internet service provider (ISP).